msb-metrics is a sibling process. It reads the microsandbox

 Labels and per-user views

-Labels you set at sandbox creation ride along to your backend as metric attributes, so you can build per-user, per-tenant, or per-environment views without naming every sandbox.msb-metrics reads those labels from the catalog and attaches them to
+Labels you set on a sandbox ride along to your backend as metric attributes, so you can build per-user, per-tenant, or per-environment views without naming every sandbox.msb-metrics reads those labels from the catalog and attaches them to

 every datapoint emitted for that sandbox.